Delfinistkata/tic-tac-toe/README.md

 * Player's Board:

-   - The user will have the opportunity to see what they have choosen to play with in the game.
+   - The user will have the opportunity to see what they have chosen to play with in the game.

 <br>